platformsh/platformsh-docs/docs/src/security/waf.md

 ---
 title: "Web Application Firewall (WAF)"
 weight: 15
-sidebarTitle: "Enterprise WAF"
+sidebarTitle: "WAF"
 description: |
-    Enterprise projects on Platform.sh come with a Web Application Firewall (WAF) at no additional cost, which monitors requests to your application and blocks suspicious requests according to our ruleset.
+    Enterprise and Elite projects on Platform.sh come with a Web Application Firewall (WAF) at no additional cost, which monitors requests to your application and blocks suspicious requests according to our ruleset.
 WAFs can be an important first line of defense against well-known exploit vectors, and Platform.sh maintains an extensive ruleset for protecting gateway hosts against malicious requests, such as distrubuted denial of service (DDoS) attacks as well as more specific vulnerabilities for particular languages and frameworks.
 tier:
   - Enterprise
   - Elite